Kiran3002/Excel_udf_itus/readme.md

 Once you’ve installed and configured `xlwings`, and clicked **Import Functions** from the xlwings tab in Excel,
 you can use the following custom formulas directly inside Excel — just like built-in Excel functions.

-Each function pulls data from your database and displays it as a formatted table.
+Each function pulls data from database and displays it as a formatted table.

 ---
 ## 🧩 Available Functions